Why Price Always Follows Liquidity

 Where does this counter-party exist?
 At liquidity pools - clusters of resting orders at predictable price levels.

-Price moves toward these pools because the institutions that move price need the orders sitting there.
-Price doesn't go where it "should" go based on a pattern.
+Price moves toward these pools because the institutions that drive the market need the orders sitting there.
+It doesn't go where it "should" go based on a pattern.
 It goes where the orders are.

 Step 1: Orders Accumulate